TheEt1234/plasma-samples/README.md

 ## Naming scheme
 - `ocean_<whatever>` - came from ocean sound theme
 - `oxygen_<whatever>` - came from oxygen sounds
+- the sounds itself also have `word1-word2-word3` naming scheme
-- Yes it looks strange, but you can use `.bank("oxygen")` for example, so its worth it
+  - Yes it looks strange, but you can use `"dialog-warning".bank("oxygen").s()` for example, so its worth it

 ## Included sounds
 - https://invent.kde.org/plasma/oxygen-sounds
 - https://invent.kde.org/plasma/ocean-sound-theme

-And no dont worry i didnt delete license files because they looked like bloat
+And their licenses

 ## Use
 ```es